 Our coastal land loss crisis demands a focused and coordinated effort by all stakeholders: government, academia, non-governmental organizations, citizens, and others across the state and nation who enjoy the many benefits Louisiana’s coast provides.

-The nearly two million people who call Coastal Louisiana home are its greatest resource.
-They understand our land loss crisis better than anyone else, and the CPRA has actively drawn upon this valuable local knowledge and firsthand perspective.
+The nearly two million people who call coastal Louisiana home are its greatest resource.
+They understand our land loss crisis better than anyone else, and CPRA has actively drawn upon this valuable local knowledge and firsthand perspective.

 Our success requires these citizens and communities to offer their ideas as planning proceeds and to make informed decisions about living and working in south Louisiana.
 Collaborating with community stakeholders will help us to identify solutions that work best for their unique coastal communities.

 For the 2023 Coastal Master Plan, CPRA convened a Community Engagement Workgroup to collaborate on methods of communication that help to bridge the gap between science and people.
 The CEW works with CPRA to discuss options, ideas, and gather feedback on the planning process and outreach and engagement efforts for the 2023 plan.

 Universities and research institutions around the world play a critical role in our effort to make the best and most up-to-date science and engineering the foundation of our work.

 While the bulk of the scientific and academic work is conducted in-state by excellent Louisiana institutions, outside entities are essential in the peer-review process.
 Continued research efforts, feedback, and guidance from these groups are invaluable to our planning and implementation efforts.

 The challenges facing coastal Louisiana affect not only local citizens, but also the nation.
 The large-scale solutions to these challenges demand collaboration and commitment from various entities across all levels of government.

 Local, parish and state officials help to organize and facilitate citizen input throughout the planning process and help to identify secure sources of funding.